armand0e/SteamSync/README.md

 1. Launch *SteamSync.py*
 2. Specify both files

-For steam game, browse for and select the .exe file of the steam game you would like to sync.
+* In the first input box, browse for and select the .exe file of the steam game you would like to sync

-For mod/app/script, browse for and select the program you want to launch with your game.
+* In the second input box, browse for and select the program you want to launch with your game.

-*The file path for both files can also just be pasted into the text box*
+* *You can also just paste the file path for both files into the provided text box*

 3. Press "Sync"

-**To use with the steam launcher specify the following launch options for the desired game:**
+**To use with the steam launcher, specify the following launch options for your game:**

         sync.vbs %COMMAND%